polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/deep-dives/whisper/README.md

-# Menny the Sonic Whisperer
+# Menny the Sonic Whisperer - A Deep Dive into the Whisper Model

 ![menny-avatar.png](images%2Fmenny-avatar.png)